sanger/limber/docs/creators.md

 Where multiple samples from a parent labware are pooled together into a child labware according to specific strategies.
 For examples, see {LabwareCreators::PooledTubesBySample} which pools together those wells with the same sample, from multiple plate wells into a child tube for each sample, {LabwareCreators::PooledTubesBySubmission} which is similar but pools together plate wells with samples that have the same submission and places them in child tubes, and {LabwareCreators::PooledWellsBySampleInGroups} which pools together wells with the same samples into wells on a child plate.

-> **TIP**
+> [!TIP]
-> When trying to determine whether you need to create a new labware creator or can re-use
-> an existing one it is useful to first try and identify if there is a similar step in an
+> - When trying to determine whether you need to create a new labware creator or can re-use an existing one it is useful to first try and identify if there is a similar step in an existing pipeline.
-> existing pipeline.
-> If necessary you can refactor an existing labware creator to make it more flexible.
-For
-> example by using optional parameters with different values for the new use case.
-> Or extend an existing labware creator with a new subclass that holds the additional
-> functionality you need.
+> - If necessary you can refactor an existing labware creator to make it more flexible.
+For example by using optional parameters with different values for the new use case.
+Or extend an existing labware creator with a new subclass that holds the additional functionality you need.